-Dr. Bas van den Putte is Professor of Health Communication at the Amsterdam School of Communication Research (ASCoR) at the University of Amsterdam.
+Dr. Bas van den Putte is Director of the College of Communication at the University of Amsterdam and Professor of Health Communication at the Amsterdam School of Communication Research (ASCoR, UvA).
 Dr. van den Putte is an expert on sociocognitive theories of health behavior and advertising, and is an experienced researcher in the field of formative and evaluative research in health prevention.

 In the past he has received grants from NWO (Netherlands Organisation for Scientific Research) and ZonMW (Netherlands Organisation for Health Research and development), as well as grants from numerous health promoting institutions (e.g., Lung Foundation, Trimbos Institute, Stivoro, Sti Aids Netherlands).
 His work includes longitudinal evaluation studies of smoking cessation, cannabis education, and condom use campaigns.
 He has served on the advisory board of studies into alcohol use, alcohol advertising, tobacco cessation, and dieting.

-He has published in journals such as American Journal of Preventive Medicine, Appetite, Drug and Alcohol Dependence, Health Communication, Health Psychology, Health Psychology Review, International Journal of Advertising, International Journal of Drug Policy, Journal of Health Communication, Journal of Medical Internet Research, Nicotine & Tobacco Research, Patient Education and Counseling, Preventive Medicine, Psychology of Addictive Behaviors, Psychology & Health, Structural Equation Modeling, and Tobacco Control.
+He has published in journals such as American Journal of Preventive Medicine, Appetite, British Journal of Social Psychology, Drug and Alcohol Dependence, Health Communication, Health Psychology, Health Psychology Review, International Journal of Advertising, International Journal of Drug Policy, Journal of Health Communication, Journal of Medical Internet Research, Nicotine & Tobacco Research, Patient Education and Counseling, Preventive Medicine, Psychology of Addictive Behaviors, Psychology & Health, Structural Equation Modeling, and Tobacco Control.

 1993 PhD, Department of Psychology, University of Amsterdam